The Welsh 3000s challenge | A complete guide to Wales’ toughest day hike

 • Carneddau – 2-3 litres of fluid

-Remember than there are places to refill water at both Nant peris and the Ogwen Valley, so you don’t have to carry it all with you from the start.
+Remember that that a litre of water weighs roughly 1kg.
+As there are places to refill water at both Nant peris and the Ogwen Valley, I would advise not carry it all with you from the start.

 You can get bottles which allow you to safely refill water from streams and rivers, however there aren’t too many water sources up on the mountains, so I’d advise carrying your water.